 5. All required information must be provided for consideration of eligibility.
 6. Patients may be approved (occasionally) by exception if extreme extenuating circumstances exist.

-- (d) To whom the products are sent for distribution to the patient: Products are provided to the patients by local pharmacist. - (e) The specific forms that have to be completed, if any, to be enrolled in the program, and from whom the forms are obtained:
+Products are provided to the patients by local pharmacist.

+(e) The specific forms that have to be completed, if any, to be enrolled in the program, and from whom the forms are obtained: